thaongan251/DLP-accreditation/README.md

 - [ ] Data teams can all utilize secure data from a single source to deliver reliable, consistent results across workloads at scale.
 - [ ] There is increased need for multiple, specialist platform administrators to maintain each component of the unified platform.Data analysts, data engineers, and data scientists can easily collaborate within a single platform.
 - [ ] Analysts can easily integrate their favorite business intelligence (BI) tools for further analysis.
+- [ ] Data analysts, data engineers, and data scientists can easily collaborate within a single platform.

 _Multiple Choice_